(cart empty)

 [ Top of Page ]

-TOF1567 CISCHWEINFIA rostrata.
+TOF1567 Cischweinfia rostrata.

 Costa Rica.

-CISCHWEINFIA rostrata.
+Cischweinfia rostrata.

 Gallery

 This has many smaller flowers.
 Pleasing colors; green-yellow sepals and petals with beautiful pink lip.
 Nice presentation.
 These come from wet cloud forests (not that high up though) and we grow them fairly wet.
+Cute miniature!
+Recently potted

 2.00" pot / B.S.